 This gives you 30minutes of Aira use per month on your smartphone.
 So while you can’t expect to use it for navigational purposes, you can most certainly use it if you are in a pinch and need help with a quicker task.
 Not to mention the fact that it is an excellent introductory price for folks who are just looking to start off easy as far as trying the service is concerned.
 The only stipulation with this plan is that the glasses are not included, nor can you include them in your plan.
 Thus, this plan would no doubt require your phone to have a good camera (I personally use a pixel2, who’s camera you really can’t go wrong with at all.)
 You also will no doubt upgrade your plan when you begin to get comfortable with the service, thereby implementing the glasses into your plan.

 The standard plan covers 120 minutes for $99.
 A step up from the previous $89 plan, this adds 20 minutes to that at an extra $10.
 Not bad, as long as you don’t intend on using it for long-term navigational purposes, or have a very inaccessible program you have to use for long periods of time.
 It’s a nice way to meet in the middle if you moderately use it.
-Remember that these plans allow you to pay $50 for an additional 50 minutes.
+Remember that the Aira Access network is constantly growing, so in due time you probably might wind up not needing many personal minutes after all.

 This plan covers 300 minutes for $199.
-While this is unfortunately a step down from the previous 400 minute plan for $199, 300 minutes is a good amount of minutes.
-You can do quite a lot in 300 minutes, after all.
+While this is unfortunately a step down from the previous 400 minute plan for $199, 300 minutes is still a good amount of minutes.
+You can do quite a lot in 300 minutes, unless you require constant regular use of an inaccessible program like I once did.

 Horizon Glasses are now Rent-to-own